 These are super simple.
 For making your homemade brownie cupcakes, you’ll use the same sort of ingredients you would in a fudgy brownie recipe.
 Expect to see flour, sugar, butter, chocolate (in some form), salt, and maybe vanilla extract.
 Nice, eh?
 Convenient too.

 Just remember not to overmix your batter and you’ll be fine.
 It’s so important I’ve managed to drill it into the heads of our boys.
 I’ve heard our youngest remind my husband not to stir the batter too much.
 Once you add in the liquid, take it easy on the mixing.
 You don’t need to stir all fast and aggressive-like.
 Be gentle.
 Over-mixing causes strands of gluten to develop, resulting in tough brownies.
 You don’t want that.

 What Do You Need to Make Brownie Cupcakes?

 You don’t need a mixer for this one either.
 In fact, there’s probably a good chance your brownie cupcakes would end up overmixed.
-You don’t want that or they will end up flatter and tough.
+You don’t want to overmix your brownie cupcakes or they will end up flat and tough.
 Stick to the hand mixing using a wooden spoon (or whatever spoon you like).
-Don’t worry—it’s fast.
+Don’t worry — it’s fast.

 You can grease your muffin tin with a nonstick cooking spray made for baking or you can grab the cupcake wrappers.